Should I invest in a Smart home?

 Thinking of taking the smart home plunge?
 Find out how investing in smart tech could change your life…

-The runaway success of Amazon Echo voice-controlled speakers has put the smart home at the centre of everyday modern life.
+The runaway success of voice-controlled speakers has put the smart home at the centre of everyday modern life.

-A smart home is more than being able to ask Alexa to put your favourite playlist on shuffle.
+A smart home is more than being able to ask Google, Siri or Alexa to put your favourite playlist on shuffle.
 There’s a whole world of Wi-Fi connected gadgetsyou can add to your home to make everyday life easier.

 From thermostats and light bulbsto video doorbells and fridges.